Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Discussion

-The extensive literature on RE adoption highlights that transitions to RE are complex processes, shaped by several factors and differing across geographic and social contexts \cite{sovacool2016long, andersen2023faster}.
-Our analytical framework captures this complexity by quantifying the continuous de facto intensity and temporal dynamics of RE adoption across geographic entities within a given region, thereby enabling the identification of each entity’s distinct adoption trajectory over time.
 Unlike previous studies, this framework challenges the often questionable assumption that RE adoption is a unidirectional and accelerating process \cite{ayoub2024, geels2023socio}.
 This assumption is inherently embedded in many studies that rely solely on cumulative RE adoption growth functions, thereby overlooking potential phases of deceleration, stagnation, or even regression over time.
 For example, \citet{Morcillo2022} simulate PV adoption as a process of uninterrupted growth without considering scenarios of decline or withdrawal.
 Similarly, \citet{soderholm2007wind} assume a monotonic increase in installed capacity of wind power over time, overlooking possible drops in demand.
 Studies that do address RE adoption dynamics typically do so through long-term, large-scale, ex-ante projections, embedding adoption trends only as hypothetical scenarios rather than as empirically observed patterns.
 This approach is illustrated, for example, in \citet{dianat2022combining}, where the authors project RE transitions in the Middle East and North Africa up to 2060, and in \citet{cherp2021national}, which presents projections of solar and wind technology adoption at national and global scales.
 A contrasting example is offered by \citet{peralta2022spatio}, who uses high-resolution spatiotemporal data of the UK to train artificial neural networks, which are based on past dynamics learning to generate short-term PV forecasts.
 The need for time-sensitive, empirically grounded analysis that can capture diverse adoption trajectories is increasingly acknowledged.
 For example, the review paper of \citet{andersen2023faster} explicitly calls for approaches that allow quantifying acceleration patterns, reversals, and feedback loops over time as a prerequisite for understanding and guiding RE transitions.